zhongwm/cable/README.md

 This project is greatly inspired by a famous python project [ansible](https://ansible.com), which is a very famous project in devops.
 This project strives to join the functional world and the devops world in the field of remote host related tasks.
+Not all of them, not all of ansible, but in some way.